CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/overview.md

 #### **Virtual Machines**:

-- 2 *Windows Server Datacenter* Virtual machines for webapps, SQL server database.
-Virtual Machine with Hyper-V enabled and precreated hyper v guests to migrate to azure. machines are created and configured to use. virtual machine-related resources like Virtual networks, Network security groups, managed disks, Network interface cards, and IP addresses are deployed as part of the automation.
+- 2 *Windows Server Datacenter* Virtual machines, virtual machine-related resources like Virtual networks, Network security groups, managed disks, Network interface cards, and IP addresses are deployed as part of the automation.

-  You are recommended to use the same virtual machine throughout the lab for the best experience through out the lab.
+  These virtual machines are tailored and configured to the sandbox's specifications.
+Files, applications, packages, and OS configurations are all pre-configured.
+It is recommended that you use the same virtual machine throughout the lab for the best experience.

 #### **License and subscription**: